-forms seem to creep upward, until soon they take their place in familiar fashion along the horizon.
+place in familiar fashion along the horizon.
 Not until then do they assume a natural aspect.

 As first glimpsed from the very edge of the abyss, the Canyon is a geologic marvel and a spiritual emotion.
-Below is a primeval void, hemmed in everywhere, except skyward, by the solid framework of our earth-rocks, and rocks, and yet more rocks, millions of years old.
+Below is a primeval void, hemmed in everywhere, except skyward, by the solid framework of our earth-rocks and rocks, and yet more rocks, millions of years old.

-At high noon the enclosing walls seem to flatten out and are strangely unimpressive.
+At high noon the enclosing walls seem to flatten out and are unimpressive.
 They lack life and luster and form.
-They are wholly material and make scant appeal to the emotions.
+They make scant appeal to the emotions.
 One is aware of bigness and deepness and stillness, but not of any mystery.

-Come back to the edge of the abyss in the late afternoon, or early in the morning.
+Come back to the edge of the abyss in the late afternoon or early in the morning.
 How marvelous the transformation!
 Immense forms have pushed out from the sheer walls.
 They float in a purple sea of mysterious shadows.
 It is a symphony of mass and color, of body and soul.
-Almost a new heaven is born and, with it, a new inferno, swathed in soft celestial fires; a whole chaotic underworld, just emptied of primeval floods and waiting for a new creative word; eluding all sense of perspective or dimension, outstretching the faculty of measurement, overlapping the confines of definite apprehension; a boding, terrible thing, unflinchingly real, yet spectral as a dream.
+Almost a new heaven is born, and with it a new inferno, swathed in soft celestial fires; a whole chaotic underworld just emptied of primeval floods and waiting for a new creative word; eluding all sense of perspective or dimension, outstretching the faculty of measurement, overlapping the confines of definite apprehension; a boding, terrible thing, unflinchingly real, yet spectral as a dream.
 Never was picture more harmonious, never flower more exquisitely beautiful.
-It flashes instant communication of all that architecture and painting and music for a thousand years have gropingly striven to express.
+It flashes instant communication of all that architecture and painting and music for a thousand years gropingly have striven to express.

 Thus speaks the Grand Canyon to almost every person who comes within the magic circle of its perpetual allurement.
 Joaquin Miller affirms that at the Canyon color is king.
 William Winter calls it "this surpassing wonder," and Hamlin Garland is most impressed by its thousand differing moods.
-John Muir sums it up in a striking phrase-"wildness so Godful, cosmic, primeval."
+John Muir sums it up in a striking phrase-"wildness so godful, cosmic, primeval."
 Possibly a little girl expressed the inexpressible most simply when she remarked that it is so beautiful she would like to live here always.